agnibha98/Twitter-Sentiment-Analysis-using-BERT/README.md

 The original dataset we used for our project can be found here: http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip.

 The original dataset consists of 1.6 million tweets labeled “positive (4)” or  “negative” (0) with very few of them (150) labeled "neutral".
 For this project, we labeled the positive tweets as 1, and negatives as 0.
 The  few neutral tweets are also given a label of 1, to make it a problem of binary classification and in a way, our model is specifically detecting negative tweets.
-Due to time and computational constraints, we used a balanced set of 100,000 samples split into training and validation data containing 80,000 and 20,000 samples, respectively
+Due to time and computational constraints, we used a balanced set of 100,000 samples split into training and validation data containing 80,000 and 20,000 samples, respectively.